Low Deposit & Government Schemes

 A small deposit is never free.
 You pay somewhere.
 It might be an LMI premium if the loan is insured.
 It might be the cost of running a second loan in a boost structure.
 Or it is simply a bigger loan, with bigger repayments and less buffer if life goes sideways.
 Property restrictions also tighten.
 Some low-deposit products exclude certain postcodes, high-density apartments, small units and acreage.

-None of that makes these pathways bad.
+None of that makes these options bad.
 It makes them decisions.
-The real question is which pathway costs you least for your file.
+The real question is which option costs you least for your file.
 And whether buying now beats renting for two more years while prices do whatever they do.
 That comparison can be run on paper before anyone applies for anything.

 What improves a file, and the order to do it in